Salix Injection (Canada)This page contains information on Salix Injection for veterinary use.

 Salix InjectionThis treatment applies to the following species:

 Non-medicinal ingredients: Edetate disodium, monoethanolamine, sodium chloride, sodium sulfite and water.

 Salix Injection Indications

 SALIX is indicated in those conditions where a diuretic effect is desired.
-It is effective in edema and ascites of cardiac or renal origin dogs, in udder edema of cattle and in stocking of dependent edema of horses.
-In dogs, cats and horses, it is effective in reducing localized non-inflammatory edema such as that caused by trauma.
-The rationale for diuretic therapy is dictated by clinical pathology causing the condition.
+It is effective in edema and ascites of cardiac or renal origin in dogs, in udder edema of cattle and in stocking of dependent edema of horses.
+In dogs, cats and horses it is effective in reducing localized non-inflammatory edema such as that caused by trauma.

 Excessive loss of potassium in patients receiving digitalis or its glycosides may precipitate digitalis toxicity.
-Caution should be exercised in animals administered potassium-depleting steroids.
+Caution should be exercised in animals administered potassium-depleting corticosteroids.

 Potassium supplements should be administered where high doses of SALIX are used over prolonged periods.